 With Lower 48 gas storage inventories expected to be at a record level of 3.643 Tcf by the end of October, compared with a working storage capacity of 3.760 Tcf, there will be little spare working storage capacity to accommodate additional gas supply, according to CERA.
 At these levels, it estimates daily storage injection capability of the Lower 48 will fall to 10.7 Bcf/d or less at the end of the injection season.

 With September and October storage injections expected to average 11 and 10.2 Bcf/d, respectively, it is likely that some storage fields, notably those in the East region, will not be able to accommodate additional injections, CERA concluded.

 Golden, CO-based Bentek Energy expressed similar concerns about storage this year.
-Earlier this month, it predicted that 20 gas storage systems from a sampling of 27 operations could be full well before the end of the storage injection season this year.
-Some of the vulnerable systems would include the massive Columbia system, National Fuel, Tennessee Gas, Southern Natural and others (see NGI, June 5).
+Last week, it predicted that 20 gas storage systems from a sampling of 27 operations could be full well before the end of the storage injection season this year.
+Some of the vulnerable systems would include the massive Columbia system, National Fuel, Tennessee Gas, Southern Natural and others (see Daily GPI, June 2).